1. The Apartments

 The best time to see the sharks is in summer

-The water temperature is a major factor for shark numbers and they’ll start to congregate in larger numbers when the water temperature reaches 20 to 25 degrees which is the optimal temperature range.
+The water temperature is a major factor for the Grey Nurse shark numbers and they’ll start to congregate in larger numbers when the water temperature reaches 20 to 25 degrees which is the optimal temperature range, even in the winter months we commonly see several Grey Nurse sharks not only at the Apartments but many of our other Sydney dive sites.

 Our protocol when diving with Sydney’s grey nurse sharks

-There is of course no guarantee the sharks will be there on your dive day; even under optimal conditions.
+There is of course no guarantee the Grey Nurse sharks will be there on your boat dive day; even under optimal conditions.
 We’re dealing with wild animals who have their own agenda.
-On every dive to the Apartments, we brief divers on the correct protocol when interact with Sydney marine life.
+On every boat dive to the Apartments, we brief divers on the correct protocol when interact with Sydney marine life.

-We do not attempt to touch the sharks, but rather stay still on the rock walls out of their way.
-Underwater scooters are also not used so as not to scare off the sharks due to the noise.
+We do not attempt to touch the Grey Nurse or any other type of sharks we commonly encounter, but rather stay still on the rock walls out of their way, this also have the added benefit of increasing the time that the Grey Nurse sharks stay in that dive area before they move off to another area that they commonly congregate.
+Underwater scooters are also not used so as not to scare off the Grey Nurse sharks due to the noise.

-When not feeling threatened, the grey nurse sharks may get to within a few meters of divers, particularly when encountered at the valley – an expanse where in some narrow spots you’ll be surrounded by small fish – which sometimes leads to exciting encounters when grey nurse sharks suddenly appear through the schools of fish.
+When not feeling threatened, the Grey Nurse sharks may get to within a few meters of scuba divers, particularly when encountered at the valley – an expanse where in some narrow spots you’ll be surrounded by small fish – which sometimes leads to exciting encounters when Grey Nurse sharks suddenly appear through the schools of fish.

-At the rear of the valley there is a small sand patch and it is there where divers can see approximately 20 to 25 sharks in an area of less than 10m3.
+At the rear of the valley there is a small sand patch and it is there where scuba divers can see approximately 20 to 25 sharks in an area of less than 10m3.
 Visibility can vary from 5m to 40m.
-Many sharks can also be encountered at the big rock east of the main drop-off for this dive site.
+Many Grey Nurse sharks can also be encountered at the ‘Big Rock’ east of the main drop-off for this dive site.
+Generally the Grey Nurse sharks can be found hanging out under the very large schools of the Promfret fish which call the Apartments dive site home.
+Sydney Dive Charters experienced dive guide will guide you to and from these prominent and important sections of the Apartments dive site.

-Learn more about the Apartments dive here and about Sydney’s top dive sites here.
+Learn more about Sydney’s best recreational boat dive the Apartments here and about Sydney’s top dive sites here.

 2. Magic Point

-Magic Point has been one of Sydney’s top shark dive sites – famous for its significant concentrations of grey nurse sharks.
-During the summer peak season, as many as 30 to 40 grey nurse sharks can be seen at the entrance to a cave.
-The cave is located at the bottom of a wall that drops from 7m to 16m.
-At the cave’s entrance, there is a large flat sand patch which the divers use as a viewing platform.
+Magic Point has been one of Sydney’s top shark boat dive sites – famous for its significant concentrations of Grey Nurse sharks.
+During the summer peak season, as many as 30 to 40 Grey Nurse sharks can be seen at the entrance to a cave or cruising the reef edge.
+The cave is located at the bottom of a wall that drops from 7m to 16m, our purpose built dive boat will anchor in the shallow area of the reef if able so our scuba divers can start their boat dive off in around 8m before setting off with our experienced dive guide for the shark cave.
+At the cave’s entrance, there is a large flat sand patch which the divers use as a viewing platform, once our divers have had seen the Grey Nurse sharks, schooling Yellowtail / Yakka’s Sydney Dive Charters dive guide will guide you down the reef edge to explore the sponge gardens to find the resident Weedy Seadragons, Bull Ray’s, or if were lucky the Pineapple Fish!

 Some ground rules for diving with grey nurse sharks at Magic Point